Generation Housing Board

 Robin Stefani, RED Housing Fund

-Peter Rumble serves as CEO of the Santa Rosa Metro Chamber.
+Peter Rumble serves as CEO of the Napa County Farm Bureau.
 Peter brings a breadth of experience in the public and private sectors to his leadership on critical issues such as housing, workforce development, advocacy, tourism promotion, and downtown revitalization.
-Peter’s team has expanded the organization’s career development programs in local schools, launched an employer-sponsored child care initiative, established an employers housing council to invest in workforce housing, and created new programs to support small business growth in Sonoma County.

 Harman Singh Dhillon was born and raised in Punjab, and migrated to the U.S with his dad at the age of 8.
 After settling, he grew up in Santa Rosa.
 Harman attended Cardinal Newman High school and got his bachelor’s in business accounting from the University of Francisco.
 After graduating, he quickly started taking leadership in their family business, and through that, he has found a passion for impacting people positively every day.
 Growing up in Sonoma County, Harman noticed the urgent need to support families in our city’s housing crisis.
 Being in local businessman, Harman knows how tough it is to find staffing.
 One the main reasons for that is, housing.